anitaposch/anita-grav/user/pages/04.blog/articles-2024/240311-Aqua/240311-Aqua-Wallet-Explained.md

 ---
-title: AQUA Wallet Explained: Is It Right For You?
+title: "AQUA Wallet Explained: Is It Right For You?"
 taxonomy:
     tags: [Blog, Learn Bitcoin, Wallets, Lightning, Liquid]
 routes: